 10. Take Notes

 By removing all distracting stimuli in your environment, you might find your surroundings quite dull.
 This can even happen in a boring meeting or lecture.
 To make sure you stay focused, you can use note-taking to improve your attention span.
-Not only does this help with your concentration, it also improves memory and trains your brain to recall specific information faster.
+It helps you improve your memory and trains your brain to recall specific information faster.
 Taking notes no longer requires a pen and paper.
 You can simply use a note-taking app to do so.
 This technique is quite helpful when preparing for an exam.

-In conclusion, improving your attention span is like taking your brain to the gym.
-Just like building physical strength requires consistent effort and practice, sharpening your focus and concentration takes time and commitment.
-But don't worry, you don't need to be a superhero like Captain America or Wonder Woman to improve your attention span.
-You just need a few simple techniques, such as minimising distractions, taking breaks, and actively listening.
-And if you find yourself struggling to stay focused, don't beat yourself up!
-So let's get to work and start building those mental muscles!
-With a little bit of discipline and a lot of perseverance, you'll be able to stay focused, crush your goals, and maybe even impress your friends with your newfound Sherlock-like attention superpowers.
+In conclusion, improving your attention span is like taking your brain to the gym, just like building physical strength requires consistent effort and practice.
+But don't worry, you don't need to be a superhero like Captain America or Wonder Woman to improve attention span.
+You just need simple techniques like minimising distractions, taking breaks, and actively listening.
+And if you struggle to stay focused, don't beat yourself up!
+With a little discipline and perseverance, you'll be able to stay focused, crush your goals, and maybe even impress your friends with your newfound Sherlock-like attention superpowers.
 May the force (of concentration) be with you!